-- i. whether or not an impairment has occurred in its exploration and evaluation assets; - ii. the inputs used in the accounting for share-based payments expense; - iii. the inputs used in the accounting for finders' warrants and compensation options in share capital and equity reserves; and - iv. the estimated useful lives of the equipment and whether or not an impairment has occurred.
+- i. whether or not an impairment has occurred in its exploration and evaluation assets; - the inputs used in the accounting for share-based payments expense; the inputs used in the accounting for finders' warrants and compensation options in share capital and equity reserves.